pivotal/blog/content/post/bosh-ssl.md

 manifest.Certificate`) when using newer versions (>= 2.0.32) of the BOSH CLI.

 We refactored the SSL certificate into its own file, `nono.io.crt`.

+*2017-09-07*

+Added the section, _SSL Certificates on Other Infrastructures_.